Perfect Sourdough Apple Pie Bars with Salted CaramelĀ

 Assemble

-Once the shortbread crust is out of the oven, evenly top the apple filling on the warm crust.
-Then sprinkle the streusel on top.
-Continue to bake for 35–40 minutes or until the apples are soft and tender.
-I like to use a toothpick to check.
+Once the shortbread crust is out of the oven, evenly spread the apple filling on top of the warm crust.
+Next, sprinkle the streusel over the apple filling.
+Bake for an additional 35ā40 minutes, or until the apples are soft and tender.
+I recommend using a toothpick to check for doneness.

-Slice into 12-16 even slices:; serve cool, room temperature, or warm.
-Top with ice cream, homemade caramel sauce (shared below!), or serve plain.
+Slice the dessert into 12ā16 even pieces.
+You can serve it cool, at room temperature, or warm.
+It pairs wonderfully with ice cream, homemade caramel sauce (recipe shared below), or can be enjoyed plain.
 Enjoy!

 Homemade Salted Caramel

-To a medium pot, add white sugar and heat to medium heat on the stovetop.
-Leave the sugar for a few minutes.
-Once the sugar starts to melt, continue to give it a stir.
-Typically, it will dissolve completely in about 8-10 minutes.
-Keep an eye on it, and be sure the sugar doesn’t burn.
+To a medium pot, add white sugar and heat it over medium heat on the stovetop.
+Allow the sugar to sit for a few minutes.
+As it starts to melt, stir it gently.
+Typically, the sugar will dissolve completely in about 8 to 10 minutes.
+Keep a close eye on it to ensure that it doesnāt burn.

 How to Serve: